drandarov-io/project-zomboid-mod-pass-out/README.md

 - The mod checks every 10 in-game minutes for updates
 - Any panic will keep you awake while it is active, but each in-game minute reduces panic by 10 percentage points while passing out
 - If you manage to eat enough vitamins to drop the tiredness Moodle below Level 4 for 10 in-game minutes, you will reset the timer (unlikely to happen)

-### Future Plans (based on feedback):

-- Traits to make one more or less susceptible to passing out

-### Known issues:

-- None so far

 ## Thumbnail
 ![Thumbnail](workshop/poster.png)